Himalayan salt lamps, whatever shape or size, add an absolutely magical touch to any room.

 They usually take oven bulbs and these aren’t energy saving.
 The more lamps you have, the more bulbs you’ll

 Despite seeming fairly robust being remarkably heavy, the lamps, especially when wet, can break.
-Some buyers have left reviews online saying upon unpacking their lamps upon receiving them, are finding them broken in one or more pieces.
+Some buyers have left reviews online saying upon unpacking their lamps they have found them broken into two or more pieces.

 Karin Laurila / Pixabay

-This is a big one and the main reason many pet owners decide against owning Himalayan salt lamps.
-But here’s the thing, they’re only toxic if your pet licks the salt lamp.
-Some people seem to think the lamps radiate some kind of toxic scent or particles but that absolutely is not the case!
-There is simply potential for the animal to overdose on sodium if your pet licks it often enough.
+This is a big one and possibly the main reason many pet owners decide against buying Himalayan salt lamps.
+But here’s the thing, they’re only toxic if your pet actually licks the salt (obviously!).

 It’s good to see that there’s quite a high search volume for ‘Himalayan lamps and cats’.
 Yes, the glow can be soothing and comforting.
-Yes, they’re inexpensive but if they can harm may pet in any way, I’m not having them.
+Yes, they’re inexpensive and wonderfully decorative pieces for the home but if they stand to harm your cat or other pet in any way, it’s good to know the risks.

-Salt isn’t toxic to cats so if your cat does lick your lamp once or twice, they should be fine.
-If they’re constantly licking your lamp, then there may be a risk of overdose.
+Salt isn’t toxic to cats in tiny doses so if your cat does lick your lamp once, they should be okay.
+However, more than that might prove very unsafe.

-Consider placing the lamp well out of your cats reach and yet you can still enjoy the soft glow effortlessly.
+Consider placing the lamp well out of your pets’ reach and so you can still enjoy the soft glow effortlessly.